 Why We Love Independence Day

-A. It just might be the most delicious day of the year
+It's the most delicious day of the summer

-There are few days of the year that offer as many delicious foods at once as the Fourth of July.
+There are few days of the year that offer as much food variety as the Fourth of July.
 Steak?
 Check.
 Chicken wings?
 Yep.
 Fresh strawberry pie?
 Absolutely.
-Macaroni & cheese?
+Macaroni and cheese?
 You got it.
-No matter what your craving, it's sure to be available in America-sized helpings on Independence Day.
+No matter what you're craving, it's sure to be available on Independence Day.

-Admit it—the Fourth of July makes you feel giddy.
-Maybe it's the parades, maybe it's the BBQ, or maybe... it's the fireworks.
-This is the one day of the year you can thrown down money on stockpiles of fireworks, then gleefully burn them in your backyard to the sounds of children laughing, dogs barking, and patriotic music playing.
+Admit it, the Fourth of July makes you feel giddy.
+Maybe it's the parades, the BBQs, or, most likely, the fireworks.
+This is the one night of the year you can watch the sky light up, while surrounded by children laughing, dogs barking, and patriotic music playing.

-C. You can wear whatever you want... as long as it's red, white, and blue
+You can wear whatever you want — as long as it's red, white, and blue

-That ugly bandana you never wear?
+That bandana you never get to wear?
 That decades-old T-shirt with an American flag on it?
-Those ripped shorts they won't let you wear to work?
-Those are all free game on Independence Day — as long as they're the colors of the American flag!
+Those are all fair game on Independence Day — as long as they're red, white, and blue.